lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 | id-MLDSA87-ECDSA-P384-SHA512 |060B6086480186FA6B5008010B|
 | id-MLDSA87-ECDSA-brainpoolP384r1-SHA512 |060B6086480186FA6B5008010C|
 | id-MLDSA87-Ed448-SHA512 |060B6086480186FA6B5008010D|
-{: #tab-sig-alg-oids title="Composite Signature OID Concatenations"}
+{: #tab-sig-alg-oids title="Composite Signature Domain Separators"}

 ## PreHashing the Message {#sec-prehash}
 As noted in the composite signature generation process and composite signature verification process, the Message should be pre-hashed into M' with the digest algorithm specified in the composite signature algorithm identifier.
 The choice of the digest algorithm was chosen with the following criteria: